biosimulators/Biosimulators_simulator_template/README.md

     5. Edit the value of the `DOWNSTREAM_REPOSITORY` environment variable in this new file.
     6. Edit the calculation of the `PACKAGE_VERSION` environment variable in this new file.
 This command should convert the reference for the GitHub tag for the release (e.g., `refs/tags/1.2.2` or `refs/tags/v2.1.3`) into the version number (e.g., `1.2.2`, `2.1.3`) of the release of the core simulation capabilities which should be used to build and release the downstream command-line interface and Docker image.

-15. Optionally, distribute the command-line interface to your simulator.
+16. Optionally, distribute the command-line interface to your simulator.
 For example, the following commands can be used to distribute a command-line interface implemented with Python via [PyPI](https://pypi.python.org/).
     ```
     # Convert README to RST format
     pandoc --to rst --output README.rst README.md

     # Package command-line interface
-    python3 setup.py sdist
+    python setup.py sdist
-    python3 setup.py bdist_wheel
+    python setup.py bdist_wheel

     # Install twine to upload packages to PyPI
-    pip3 install twine
+    pip install twine

     # Upload packages to PyPI
     twine dist/*